 Monterey was once a huge center for sardine packing and Cannery Row has been transformed from old warehouses to colorful buildings lining the waterfront filled with eateries and shops.

 The Monterey Aquarium is the centerpiece of the area where they stud the waters of Monterey Bay and tackle the oceans health problems.

 It was the aquarium's efforts that brought back the sea otter population.

 Kayaking Monterey Bay

 We spent the morning kayaking the waters with Adventures by the Sea.

 It was a pleasant trip where visitors can choose single or double sit on top kayaks that take you out to view sea otters, seals, and sea lions.

-What perfect way to get up close and personal with the marine life.
+What perfect way to get up close and personal with marine life.